yasirusama61/early-risk-detection/README.md

 2. **ROC Curve**
    ![ROC Curve](results/roc_curve.png)
-   The ROC curve illustrates the trade-off between the true positive rate and the false positive rate.
-   - An AUC score of 0.93 indicates strong classification performance.
+   - The ROC curve illustrates the trade-off between the true positive rate and false positive rate, with an improved AUC score of 0.84, showing better classification performance.
    - The curve shows how well the model distinguishes between the high-risk and low-risk classes at various thresholds.

 3. **Risk Score Distribution**